FileVault is a disk encryption program in macOS systems that can be used to encrypt the system disk on macOS devices on the fly.

 - You can monitor the configuration deployment from Management > Action log on Miradore.
 You can also see which certificate was used to encrypt the device from the Device page.

 Reporting: which devices have FileVault enabled?

 Go to Home > Dashboard on Miradore, and click Select dashboard > iOS/macOS from the page toolbar.

 You will see two widgets: FileVault status and FileVault recovery key status which summarize the status of FileVault encryption on the macOS devices that you're managing with Miradore.

 How to check FileVault status on a macOS device

-Device user can check FileVault status from the system preferences.
-Device user can disable FileVault using his/her login password if necessary.
+The device user can check FileVault status from the system preferences.
+The device user can disable FileVault using his/her login password if necessary.

 Removing the FileVault configuration profile from a device through Miradore does not turn off the disk encryption.